-This full time 10 week Foundation Course is aimed at anyone over the age of 18 who has a desire to improve their acting skills and abilities.
+This full-time, ten-week foundation course is aimed at anyone over the age of 18 who is interested in beginning a career in acting, improving their acting skills and abilities, and learning from industry-based professionals.

-You will be able to experience the life and culture of a world class drama school.
-Entry is via audition and there are no qualifications needed to apply, just a love of dramatic art, an intention to play, and a thirst for artistic perfection.
+Entry is through audition and no qualifications are needed to apply.
+We are looking for students who have a love of dramatic art, an intention to play and a thirst for artistic perfection.

 Acting, Movement, Voice, Singing, Improvisation, Stage Combat, Dialects, Scene Study, Audition Techniques, Performance Projects & Masterclasses.